ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/network-addresses/index.md

 ## Multiaddr {#multiaddr}

-The original network address format was the "multiaddr".
-This is a universal format not only designed for Ethereum nodes but other peer-to-peer networks too.
-Addresses are represented as key-value pairs with keys and values separated with a forward slash, e.g. the multiaddr for a node with IPv4 address `192.168.22.27` listening to TCP port `33000` looks like:
+The original network address format was the 'multiaddr'.
+Multiaddr is a universal format designed for peer-to-peer networks.
+Addresses are represented as key-value pairs with keys and values separated with a forward slash.
+For example, the multiaddr for a node with IPv4 address `192.168.22.27` listening to TCP port `33000` looks like:

 `/ip6/192.168.22.27/tcp/33000`